Former NAACP leader Rachel Dolezal agrees to plea deal on welfare fraud charges

 The story became an international sensation.

-Court documents later showed she had deposited nearly $84,000 into her bank account over a two-year period, from a variety of sources, without reporting most of it to the Department of Social and Health Services.
-That led to charges of welfare fraud.
+Court documents later showed she had deposited almost $84,000 into her bank account over a two-year period, from a variety of sources, without reporting most of it to the Department of Social and Health Services.
+That led to the charges of welfare fraud.

 The money came from her book, speaking engagements, soap making and the sale of her art, court documents said.